Cuca responds to shake Abel Ferreira. The two fight to succeed Tite in the Brazilian team. The duel has begun – Prisma

 “Good luck.
 Done.”

 Cuca’s statements, yesterday, after the hard-fought victory Atletico Mineiro in front of coritibaarrived at palm trees with irony.
-And that goes far beyond the mere answer to Abel Ferreira, given in the early hours of Thursday, showing how Cuca should have acted tactically to take advantage of having two more players.
-It didn’t and Atlético Mineiro lost the spot for the Libertadores semifinal.
+And that goes far beyond the mere response to Abel Ferreira, given in the early hours of Thursday, showing how Cuca should have acted tactically to take advantage of having two more players.
+It didn’t, and Atlético Mineiro lost its spot in the Libertadores semifinals.

 The answer, given three days later, to important members of Leila Pereira’s board, is not only linked to elimination.